MardariG/routing-controllers/README.md

 }
 ```

-To use rendering ability make sure to configure express / koa properly.
+To use rendering ability make sure to configure express properly.
-To use rendering ability with Koa you will need to use a rendering 3rd party such as [koa-views](https://github.com/queckezz/koa-views/),
-koa-views is the only render middleware that has been tested.

 #### Throw HTTP errors